standardgalactic/zet/_posts/2017-04-20-ARM-v8a-xml-release.md

   the architecture.
 For example, is it possible for a low priority interrupt to preempt high priority code?
 My tool says no.

+* Kathy Gray at Cambridge University has been writing a tool to convert ARM's ASL specs to their specification language SAIL - from which they can then generate O'Caml to use as a simulator and Isabelle to use for proofs.
+  The translated spec is tantalisingly close to working well enough for release.

 But the specification can be used for much, much more - so download it and do something surprising with it.